nix-containers/images/README.md

 }
 ```

-TODO
+## TODO

-Simplify root readme with maximum valuable info
+- [ ] Simplify root readme with maximum valuable info
-Add more chart tests
+- [ ] Add more chart tests
-Add full chart tests instead of image chart tests that are triggered by the main image of a chart set of images.
+- [ ] Add full chart tests instead of image chart tests that are triggered by the main image of a chart set of images
-Finish all to-do packages
+- [x] ~~Finish all to-do packages~~ (completed: 0 remaining)
-Finish all to-do images
+- [x] ~~Finish all to-do images~~ (completed: 3,118 images)
-Cleanup old scripts
+- [ ] Cleanup old scripts
-Document image updates
+- [ ] Document image updates
-Document time to every build of every image
+- [ ] Document time to every build of every image
-Add way to develop list of input images from a config file - and add a bigbang image input as example
+- [ ] Add way to develop list of input images from a config file - and add a bigbang image input as example
-still need to add full trivy/grype results
+- [ ] Add full trivy/grype results